aj0415/parking-lot/README.md

 ### Initialize Your Database

-Running this command will create a 'parking.db' SQLite database file in the top level directory, which includes all the necessary tables.
+Running this command will create a `parking.db` SQLite database file in the top level directory, which includes all the necessary tables.

     $ initialize-db